Manuel Gondra

 Manuel Gondra Pereira (1 January 1871 – 8 March 1927) was the 21st President of Paraguay who served from 25 November 1910 to 11 January 1911 and again from 15 August 1920 to 31 October 1921.
 Born in Buenos Aires, he was also an author, a journalist and a member of the Liberal Party.
-His first presidency was ended by the rise of Albino Jara, while his second presidency by chaos in the Paraguayan Civil War of 1922, of which he led the Gondrist faction to victory.
+His first presidency was ended by the rise of Albino Jara, and his second presidency by the Paraguayan Civil War of 1922, in which he led the Gondrist faction to victory.

 Manuel Gondra died on 8 March 1927 in Asunción.

 Early life and career

 Manuel Gondra was born on the 1 January 1871, Buenos Aires.
 Although he did well in school and was reportedly a good student, he chose to leave schooling, never achieving a diploma.
 Rather, he chose to be a self-taught scholar of many subjects, including the social sciences, history of the Americas, and geography.
 He received some success in this field.
 However, his career as an intellectual came to a pause when he joined the Revolution of 1904 on the side of the Liberals.
 After this, he became the Plenipotentiary ambassador to Brazil in 1905.
 His diligence would see him later be assigned as the Minister of the Interior, then Minister of War and Navy, and then Minister of Foreign Affairs of Paraguay.

-At some point he was also made ambassador to the United States.
+In 1917 he was also made ambassador to the United States, a position he held until his second term as president started.